The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 What we like about Open Farm

 While there are many things to appreciate about Open Farm foods, here are our favorites.
-For a more thorough look into the food, read our full Open Farm review.
+For a more thorough look into the food, read our full Open Farm Dog Food review and Open Farm Cat Food review.

 - High-quality ingredients: Open Farm recipes contain nutritious ingredients such as whole meats, and nutrient-rich produce like pumpkin, turmeric and chia seeds.
 Both the Gently-Cooked fresh food and the Rustic Stews are human-grade quality.